strat-web3/avventura-v2/public/cretace.md

 ---

-**FINAL REMINDER:** Always respond with the exact JSON format, in English, adapted for an 8-year-old child, scientifically correct, with Professor Juju as the benevolent guide.
+**FINAL REMINDER:** Always respond with the exact JSON format adapted for an 8-year-old child, scientifically correct, with Professor Juju as the benevolent guide.

 ## Additional Context